joycelin1123/SEP-Automated-Feature-Detection/README.md

 - deblend_num - the deblend parameter as defined in SEP (by deafult is 0.005)

 Output:
-- a 3D plot of the x1 and x2 locations of each object detected for each imagewith a legend of the peak location of the detected objects
+- a 3D matplotlib figure of the x1 and x2 locations of each object detected for each imagewith a legend of the peak location of the detected objects

 ### sep_view.py
-Input:
+Input: (Note: Required to run sep_bkg_rms.py first)
 - filename    - relative path of FITS file that you want to use
 - imL         - list of user-defined image names
 - rowL        - list of tuples of rows for each image e.g. (r0,r1) where r0 is the lower row and r1 is the higher row